maggit/futureproject.github.com/stack/index.md

 ## Decisions to Make

 ### re: Architecture
-- Are we definitely committed to centralizing IT decisions?
+- Are we committed to centralizing IT decisions?
 - If so, can we centralize decisions without centralizing the budget?

 ### re: Equipment